karreiro/learn-dmn-in-15-minutes/learn/decision-logic.md

       <h4>2.
 Contexts</h4>
       <p>
         Contexts represent a collection of one or more key-value pairs, where the value is a decision logic, and the key is the respective identifier.
-That value field can contain any type of expression: a literal expression, a decision table, a relation, function, an invocation, or even another context.
+The value can contain any type of expression: a literal expression, a decision table, a relation, function, an invocation, or even another context.

         Generally, contexts hold one or more local variables (values related to a local context).
 See an example of a